 Should You Hire a Contractor or Pour the Slab Yourself?

 A DIY concrete slab may cost about $2.40 less per square foot compared to hiring a contractor.
 Instead of using $6 as the average cost, you can use $3.60 to create an initial estimate.
+To get an estimate of the cost of pouring concrete, you can use a concrete slab calculator to help determine costs.

 You may spend about $5,400, saving around $3,600 compared to hiring a contractor.
 Yet, 1,500 square feet is a relatively large area.
 If you do not have experience pouring concrete, you should consider hiring a contractor.